The Scottish Government has temporarily changed eligibility for a number of social security benefits;

-This is to help people who are impacted by coronavirus and can’t get an application in on time – due to things such as illness or caring responsibilities – to still get the support that they need.
+This is to help people who are impacted by coronavirus and can’t get an entry form in on time.
+Due to things such as illness or caring responsibilities – to still get the support that they need.

-Carers will continue to receive Carer’s Allowance from the DWP, even if they are no longer able to provide the required 35 hours care in person because they, or the person they are caring for, are ill or self-isolating as a result of COVID-19.
-This means that care such as cooking meals and then delivering them, or providing emotional support over the phone will count towards the 35 hours of care.
+Carers will get Carer’s Allowance from the DWP, even if they are no longer able to give 35 hours care.
+Because they, or who they are caring for, are ill or self-isolating as a result of COVID-19.
+Care such as cooking meals/delivering them, or giving emotional support over the phone will count towards the 35 hours.

 Accessing Social Security Scotland services

-Social Security Scotland are continuing to process applications and make payments.
-General enquiries can now be made via Social Security Scotland’s social media accounts as follows:
+Social Security Scotland are continuing to process forms and make payments.
+General questions can now be made via Social Security Scotland’s social platforms as follows:

-People can continue to access information on Social Security Scotland services and apply online, 24 hours a day, 7 days a week.
+People can use information on Social Security Scotland services and apply online, 24 hours a day, 7 days a week.

-Social Security Scotland are currently unable to answer incoming calls from clients to the Freephone helpline.
-However, for clients who are only able to access support by phone, they can leave a voicemail between 8am and 6pm Monday to Friday and will be called back within 48 hours.
-Call backs will take place between 8am and 6pm and clients will try to be contacted up to three times.
+Social Security Scotland are unable to answer calls from Freephone helpline.
+Those who can only get help by phone can leave a voice mail between 8am and 6pm Monday to Friday.
+You will be called back within 48 hours.
+Call backs will take place between 8am and 6pm and you will try to be called up to three times.

-Social Security Scotland are working to update online forms to reflect change.
-If a client gets an online warning saying their application is past the illegibility date, they should continue and submit the application to ensure it is processed.
+Social Security Scotland are working to update online forms to show change.
+If you get a warning that you have applied past the ending date, still send the form.

-If you would like any advice or assistance in relation to this, please contact one of CHA’s Financial Inclusion Team by using the contact details listed below.
+If you would like any advice or help about this, please contact our Financial Inclusion Team.
+Use the contact details listed below.